anconaesselmann/phpQR/README.md

     echo "Error correction used: ".$QR->get_ec()."<br />";
     echo "Data mode: ".$QR->get_mode()."<br />";

+# SVG output:

-# To generate SVG, make sure that your autoloader can load classes from the srcSVG folder
+- To generate SVG, make sure that your autoloader can load classes from the srcSVG folder.
+Not everything in there is needed.